Use cURL Integration With Artifactory

 jf rt curl -XPOST /api/plugins/reload

-1. Confirm the success message on self-hosted instances.
+1. Confirm the success message on self-managed instances.

 Plugins have been successfully reloaded.